-2022 also marks the 25th birthday of Fierce, one of the UK’s most daring contemporary arts festivals.
-In celebration we’re delighted to be able to support a long-held ambition of theirs to bring the extraordinary large-scale public realm project, Key to the City, to Birmingham and Solihull at the end of May.
-Key to the City was one of the earliest projects to capture our imagination – we were thinking about how to change perceptions of the city, how to animate forgotten and underutilised spaces – and asking questions about citizenship, heritage and identity.
+2022 marks the 25th birthday of Fierce, one of the UK’s most daring arts festivals.
+In celebration we’re delighted to support a long-held ambition of theirs to bring the extraordinary large-scale public realm project, Key to the City.
+Be one of the thousands of Brummies to award someone the Key to the City - a ceremonial honour - but also a physical Yale key that will unlock 21 private and intriguing places around Birmingham and Solihull.

 Dance makes its way to the city for the return of Birmingham International Dance Festival (BIDF).
 As part of BIDF, we are excited to welcome back the inclusive dance project Critical Mass for their world premiere performance, SENSE.
 Birmingham’s mass tap-dancing extravaganza, Tappin’ In, has its grand finale in Brindley Place for the city’s largest tap-dancing lesson and Shim Sham.

 June 17 marks the launch of Birmingham 2022 Festival’s multi-genre concept album, On Record, a sonic love letter to Birmingham.
 Featuring 11 brand-new tracks from the likes of UB40, Dapz on the Map and Bambi Bains, On Record will be available to stream on all platforms as well as a limited vinyl release.
 On Record: In Conversation events are ongoing in June, with a special On Record Live performance from Elle Chante.